Neville's Cross Primary School

 • encouraged to be vigilant in order to maintain the safety of our children;

-• given a copy of ‘Behaviour Guidelines for Staff & Volunteers’ and are directed to the document ‘Keeping Children Safe in Education 2020’.
+• given a copy of our 'Code of Conduct' and are directed to the most recent version of the document ‘Keeping Children Safe in Education’.
 This applies to volunteers too.

 Child Protection with Safeguarding Policy